felixheck/wurst/README.md

 7. [License](#license)

 ## Introduction
-Just set up your desired directory structure, export your route files, register the plugin and get your final routes based on the provided directory structure.
+*wurst* is a directory based autoloader for [hapi.js](https://github.com/hapijs/hapi) routes.
+Just set up your desired directory structure, export your route files, register the plugin and get your final prefixed routes based on the provided directory structure.
+For example it is perfect for manage the various versions of your API. *wurst* is the German translation for *sausage* - just throw anything in a pot and in the end you'll be satisfied ;-)

-This module is implemented in ECMAScript 6 (v2015).
+This plugin is implemented in ECMAScript 6.
 Therefore the development dependencies are based on `babel`.
 Additionally `eslint` and `mocha` are used to grant a high quality implementation.

-**wurst** is the German translation for "sausage" - just throw anything in a pot and in the end you'll be satisfied ;-)

 ## Installation
 For installation use the [Node Package Manager](https://github.com/npm/npm):